bitcanon/iptool/README.md

 - **Inspection**: IP Tool enables you to inspect IP addresses, providing you with information such as the network address, broadcast address, and the number of hosts in the subnet.
 - **Subnetting**: It also allows you to perform subnetting operations, and can be a handy tool for network engineers and administrators.
+- **TCP**: IP Tool provides a set of TCP tools for IP networks, including a TCP ping command that can be used to check if a TCP port is open on a host, measure the latency of a TCP connection over time, and export the results to a CSV file for further analysis.

 ## Usage